• Skip to main content

 HubSpot Consultant

-We’re about 3 months in, and expecting to go another 2 months at least so we can continue iterating and improving our conversion paths based on where and how people engage the most.
-The hardest thing about email deliverability is we could be doing everything right, but there’s no guarantee that we’re landing in primary inboxes to 100% of our audience, and no way to know for sure unless people tell us.
+We’re about 3 months in and expect to go another 2 months at least, so we can continue iterating and improving our conversion paths based on where and how people engage most.
+The hardest part of email deliverability is that we could be doing everything right, but there’s no guarantee we’re landing in primary inboxes for 100% of our audience, and there’s no way to know for sure unless people tell us.

 We connected the email sending domain.
 We set up the DKIM.
-There’s other deliverability changes that are coming in February that are actually going to be really huge.
+Other deliverability changes are coming in February and will be huge.

-So, you know, setting up the SPF, all those things are really important.
-But we’re hoping that by the end of March, if we’re consistently staying above 40, 50 percent open rates and over 6, 7 percent click-through rates that our spam issues are going to drop down and then little by little we’ll be able to increase our list size substantially.
+So, you know, setting up SPF and all that is really important.
+But we’re hoping that by the end of March, if we’re consistently staying above 40-50 percent open rates and over 6-7 percent click-through rates, our spam issues will drop, and then little by little we’ll be able to increase our list size substantially.

-There is a chance we’re going to have to go halfway through the year to fully get out of gray list on all 12k+ people we have in our list.
+There is a chance we’ll have to wait until halfway through the year to fully get off the gray list for all 12k+ people on our list.

 Carrie Gallagher

-And making sure the first thing you do is set up your email sending domain before sending out of HubSpot.
+And make sure the first thing you do is set up your email sending domain before sending from HubSpot.
 Right, OK.
 And what about dedicated IP’s?
-Is that something that you recommend if a company has totally destroyed their IP reputation?
+Is that something that you recommend if a company has totally destroyed its IP reputation?

 HubSpot Consultant